magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/ttn.md

 ##### TTN Integration

-Next we will create Integration with TheThingsNetwork inside the Thingsboard.
+Next we will create Integration with TheThingsNetwork inside the IoT Hub.
 Open **Integrations** section and add new Integration with type
 **TheThingsNetwork**

 - Name: ttn_integration